morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 ## The Experiment

-For this experiment, I'm going to take a reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos), try implementing it in Elm, then try to recreate the Elm design in the Redux version by adding TypeScript.
+For this experiment, I'm going to take a reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos), try implementing it in Elm, then try to recreate the Elm design (and the bonus of type safety) in the Redux version by adding TypeScript.

 For clarity, I've extracted the code dealing with each case/action into its own function (`addTodo` and `toggleTodo`) just so that we can focus on the higher level concepts.
 The actual implementation of these functions isn't really important, but it should be clear what they do.